bolongz/MC_Telegraph_Equations/README.md

 --fig8.py: Figure 8 in the paper

-Note: All the problem contains a function using Algorthm1 from the paper
+Note: All the problem contains a function using Algorthm1 from the paper (see function: mc_method inside the code)

 The code in the following shows the implementation for the Algorithm 2: